 Our pets are inquisitive and Christmas is a time when there are many decorations, toys and food present.

 We don’t want our pets to eat things they shouldn’t and become sick.

 This means ensuring that the garbage cans are kept firmly closed, small toys are put away, decorations and toxic plants are in places that pets can’t reach.

-Summer holidays is a time for lots of family fun and games.
+Summer holidays are a time for lots of family fun and games.
 We can’t forget our pets so let’s be prepared.
-Download the pet detailer and make sure that all of your wishes are catered to.
+Download the pet detailer and make sure that all of your wishes are catered for.
+Happy summer!